tejasnsalvi/Java-Concurrency/README.md

 Various ways to do multithreading

-1.How to do multithreading using inner class and executor service Refer :- Example1.java
+# 1.How to do multithreading using inner class and executor service

+   </br>Refer :- Example1.java
-  Note:- This technique is very helpful here you no need to create separate class instead just create a method and put your runnable logic   in it
+   </br>Note:- This technique is very helpful here you no need to create separate class instead just create a method and put your runnable logicin it